 So, before we dig any deeper, what are EMFs exactly?

 Electric and magnetic fields (sometimes referred to as electromagnetic fields, or EMFs) are areas of energy created by both natural and man-made sources.
 As a form of radiation, these areas are invisible and cannot be detected by humans or animals, but they can still affect them – sometimes severely.

 The two main forms of EMFs are categorised by their frequencies – namely, ionizing and non-ionizing.
 Ionizing, high-level radiation comes from natural sources such as sunlight, X-rays and some gamma rays.
 They can be extremely dangerous if someone is exposed to them for prolonged periods, something society is already very much aware of.
 However, non-ionizing radiation is just as pervasive and can be just as dangerous if one isn’t careful to take preventative steps.
-Non-ionizing radiation can be found emitting from just about all modern-day electronic equipment, from lighting equipment, to electronic entertainment systems, to electric exercise equipment, to security systems, to everyday appliances, and is even found in ‘wireless’ technology.
+Non-ionizing radiation is emitted by just about all modern-day electronic equipment.
+You can find EMF radiation in lighting equipment, electronic entertainment devices, security systems, and mostly everyday appliances, especially those that work with ‘wireless’ technology.

 Although the radiation found in non-ionizing electric and magnetic fields are generally low- to mid-frequency and are not especially dangerous on their own, the amount of modern-day technology emitting these waves has skyrocketed in recent years.
 Suddenly we are surrounded more and more by radiation that might not be particularly unsafe in small doses but is certainly dangerous when these small doses are emitted by a large number of appliances 24 hours a day, seven days a week.
 The question is, where is that line drawn, and have we as a society crossed it already?